-All application material should be saved in file formats supported by Microsoft Word and emailed to James Miller, School of Cognitive Science: firstname.lastname@example.org.
+All application material should be saved in file formats supported by Microsoft Word and emailed to Bea Cusin, School of Cognitive Science grants administrator: firstname.lastname@example.org.
 Applications will be read by several screeners and are accepted on a rolling basis throughout the year.
-Award decisions are made twice a year; usually in October and February.
+The screening process usually takes a couple of weeks and award decisions are made twice a year; usually in October and February.
 Deadline announcements will be posted on TheHub.

 About Sander: Sander came to the College in 1987 from his home in the Netherlands.
 After concentrating in Soviet politics and journalism, he produced a highly original Division III study, "Between Glasnost and a Free Press: Soviet Journalism in the Gorbachev Years," which relied heavily on primary research Sander conducted in Moscow.
 He went on to report from dangerous, unsettled places where human rights were in jeopardy, including Russia and the former republics of the U.S.S.R.
 He was then Jakarta correspondent for the Financial Times of London.
 In September 1999, Sander was killed by Indonesian soldiers as he entered Dili, East Timor, to report on Timor's United Nations-sanctioned vote to separate from Indonesia.
 Sander's reporting also appeared in the Christian Science Monitor, U.S. News and World Report, and various other North American and European news media.